MinuPriya9/MinuPriya9/README.md

-<h1 align="center">Hi 👋, I'm Abhishek Jha</h1>
+<h1 align="center">Hi 👋, I'm Minu Priya</h1>
-<h2 align="center">An efficient full-stack web developer with skills in HTML, CSS, JavaScript, React, mongodb, Bootstrap.Innovative, task-driven professional in web-designing, proficent in developing databases, user interfaces, writing & testing Codes, and implementing the featured based on the feedback.
+<h2 align="center">An efficient software engineer with skills in HTML, CSS, JavaScript, React, mongodb, Bootstrap.Innovative, task-driven professional in web-designing, proficent in developing databases, user interfaces, writing & testing Codes, and implementing the featured based on the feedback.
 <h3 align="center">An efficient full-stack web developer with skills in HTML, CSS, JavaScript, React, mongodb, Bootstrap.Innovative, task-driven professional in web-designing, proficent in developing databases, user interfaces, writing & testing Codes, and implementing the featured based on the feedback.</h3>
 <br/>

 Hi there 👋
-- 🌱 I’m currently learning MERN stack at Masai School, Bengaluru, Karnataka
+- 🌱 I’m currently learning Salesforce and doing some projects on it.
 - 🛠️ Skill Set: Data Structures, Rest API, Databases and Fronted Designing
 - ⌨️ Programming: HTML, CSS, JavaScript, React, Mongoose
 <h3 align="left">Connect with me:</h3>